top of page

 PART 2(by John Aziza)

-The best way to safeguard against the counterfeit Christ types of our day is to study the life and actions of the real Jesus, as revealed in the Scriptures.
+The best way to safeguard against the counterfeit Christ types of our day is to study the life and actions of the real Jesus.
 Only this will sufficiently acquaint us with the attributes and qualities that made Jesus so special.
-The following is a deeper probe into the Bible revealed character of Jesus, which might further help us distinguish the real Jesus from the false counterfeits.
+The following is a deeper probe into the Bible revealed character of Jesus, which might further help us distinguish the real Jesus from the many false counterfeits.
 I also hope that the descriptions of Christ in the below sections will motivate us to both emulate and apply His character in our own lives.

 Loving & Compassionate